AmityCo/Amity-Social-Cloud-UIKit-Web-OpenSource/readme.md

 ### Running the UIkit locally

-The kit is developed locally with Stoybook and running a start script that will start Storybook in watch mode
+The kit is developed locally with Stoybook and running a start script that will start Storybook in watch mode:

 ```
 npm start